 In order to open a bank account in a Norwegian bank, you will need a Norwegian identity number.
 You can choose between local or regional banks, or banks with branches all over Norway.
 Some banks are also strictly online banks, with no physical branches.
 Norwegian banks have advanced solutions for online banking, allowing you to administrate your accounts, pay bills and transfer money online.
 Foreign credit cards are widely accepted in Norway and cash withdrawals are readily available.

 Nordic students can apply to Norwegian folk high schools on an equal footing with Norwegian students.
-Read more about which support schemes apply.
+Read more about this below.

 Students from Sweden, Finland and the Faroe Islands apply to the educational authorities in their own countries for support to attend a folk high school in Norway.
 Students from Åland apply to the Government of Åland for support.